myduong-0420/Sentiment-Analysis-on-online-shopping-platforms/README.md

 # Sentiment-Analysis-on-online-shopping-platforms

-This project aims at analyzing lipstick sales on a popular online shopping platform in Vietnam called Shopee using Spam Classification and Sentiment Analysis with #(will work on this)VinaLLaMA# - a Vietnamese Large Language Model.
+This project aims at analyzing lipstick sales on a popular online shopping platform in Vietnam called Shopee using Spam Classification.

 ---